 So you need to balance your dog’s warmth with your time and willingness to wash, brush and maintain his coat.

 The one exception to this hair length rule is in the snow.
-If snow or ice build up on your dog’s coat while the dog’s outside, it can cause discomfort.
+If snow or ice builds up on your dog’s coat while the dog’s outside, it can cause discomfort.
 Snow tends to get packed between the paw pads and on the back of the dog’s legs.
 Keeping the hair trimmed short will help reduce that problem.

-Keeping the hair short may seem counter-intuitive, but in the snow, it is better to reduce ice buildup than try to keep their legs warm with longer hair.
-Too often we see long-haired dogs limping due to snow build up in their fur.
+Keeping the hair short may seem counter-intuitive, but it is better to reduce ice buildup in the snow than try to keep their legs warm with longer hair.
+Too often, we see long-haired dogs limping due to snow buildup in their fur.
 It’s painful for your dog and cruel to leave the hair long on their feet when they have to go out in the snow.

-Shave the back of your dog’s leg and foot at 3/16 of an inch all the way up to the elbow using a suitable pair of dog clippers for your dog’s coat type.
+Shave the back of your dog’s leg and foot at 3/16 of an inch up to the elbow using a suitable pair of dog clippers for your dog’s coat type.
 Don’t forget to trim the hair between the paw pads as short as possible.
 Usually, a straight 10-blade will be the correct length.

 Consult this handy dog clipper guide if you are unsure which clippers you need.
 The guide will help you find the type and style clipper most suitable for your dog’s coat.